IBM/M3Benchmark/apis/m3/rest/README.md

 kill -9 <PID>
 ```

-Download train and dev set from https://bird-bench.github.io/
+Download train and dev set from https://bird-bench.github.io/ - Unzip train and dev and inside the unzipped version, you will find a databases.zip file.
+That needs to be unzipped too.
+Copy the contents of databases (from both train and dev and place them under /db)

 Copy the databases from the train and dev set into m3/rest/db.
 The folder structure should look like the below